François Lumumba: Political activity

 Lumumba eventually became involved in the activities of the militant Congolese opposition-in-exile.
 At the time, various groups existed which attempted to mobilize an insurgency against Mobutu Sese Seko, the dictator of the Congo (then renamed "Zaire") since 1965.
-Several of the exiled political groups were splinters and factions of the Mouvement National Congolais-Lumumba (MNC-L), the old party of Prime Minister Patrice Lumumba.
-According to researcher Michel Luntumbue, François was one of the MNC-L main faction's leaders by the 1980s.
-Around 1985, he was in Tripoli and helped to organize an alliance between MNC-L forces, a rebel group called "Front for the Liberation of Congo – Patrice Lumumba" (FLC-L), and Nathaniel Mbumba's Congolese National Liberation Front.
+Several of the exiled militant groups were splinters and factions of the MNC-L. Around 1985, he was in Tripoli and helped to organize an alliance between MNC-L forces, a rebel group called "Front for the Liberation of Congo – Patrice Lumumba" (FLC-L), and Nathaniel Mbumba's Congolese National Liberation Front.
 However, this alliance was unable to start an effective rebellion against Mobutu.
 The MNC-L also continued to suffer from factionalism and splintered into further groups during this period.

-According to researcher Karen Bouwer, François Lumumba became MNC-L party leader in 1992.
-In November 1992, he attempted to unite the various Lumumbist parties into one force, but this attempt failed.
+In November 1992, he again attempted to unite the various Lumumbist parties into one force, but this attempt failed.
 Regardless, Lumumba remained the President of the MNC-L's main faction.
 In 1997, Mobutu was overthrown as a result of the First Congo War, soon followed by the even more destructive Second Congo War as various factions fought for the control of the country and its resources.
 In 1998, Lumumba criticized the new Congoloese government of Laurent-Désiré Kabila, accusing it of denying freedom of expression to the Lumumba family.
 In 2000, Lumumba was temporarily detained by the Kabila government.
 A Mai-Mai militia calling itself "Lumumbist National Resistance" kidnapped twenty foreigners in 2001 in order to raise international attention to the warfare in the Congo.
 The group demanded that negotiations for the hostages involve François Lumumba, hoping that this would showcase their commitment to Lumumbism.
 After six days of talks, Lumumba was able to convince the Mai-Mai to release the hostages without conditions.